MP-Web Compliance Threshold Rules Advanced setup

 Compare Values

-Fixed - This is the default setting for all more basic compliance set up, with access to the Grid available.
+Fixed Grid - This is the default setting for all more basic compliance set up, with access to the Grid available.
+It is applicable where each location has distinct compliance.

 Variable – Compares the selected compliance data against the data linked to another variable.
-Here there will be no fixed values present in the grid but data will be compared to values presented against the Variable chosen.
+There will be no fixed values in the grid, but data will be compared to values presented against the Variable chosen.

-Calculation – Compares the selected compliance data against a Predefined Calculation.
+Calculation – Compares the selected compliance data against the output from a Predefined Calculation.

-Aggregate – Compares the selected compliance data against an Aggregate Calculation.
+Aggregate – Compares the selected compliance data against the output from an Aggregate Calculation.

-Translation – Compares the selected compliance data against a Translation Grid.
+Translation – Compares the selected compliance data against the output of a Translation Grid.

 Anything except a less than – Data will exceed the threshold when the data does not have a < prefix before the value.